eronsa/file-sorter/README.md

 # file-sorter
 Helps you organize your Downloads Folder

-Run main.py and go to your downloads folder.
+Run main.py and go to your Downloads folder.
 It will automatically sort files based on the file extensions.